Yogesh AbichandaniInnovation Analyst View bio

 Adam KlichInnovation Advisor

-Adam Klich is a U.S. Marine Corps veteran who was recognized in 2016 by Military Transition News as a Top 40 under 40 for his achievements during and post-military career.
+Adam Klich is a U.S. Marine Corps veteran who was recognized in 2016 by Military Transition News as a Top 40 under 40 for his career achievements.
 Adam leads our startup training programs and focuses on technology commercialization and business model strategy.
 He’s worked in sectors that range from energy to wearables, software, optics, manufacturing, medical, and consumer goods.
 Adam is a certified human-centered design practitioner through Luma Institute, and a certified New Product Development Professional by the Product Development and Management Association.
 Previously, he co-founded a startup with technology licensed from the Air Force Research Laboratory, which aimed to play at the intersection of artificial intelligence and metal additive manufacturing.
 Adam received an M.S. in Technology Commercialization and Entrepreneurship and a B.S. in Mechanical Engineering from Rensselaer Polytechnic Institute.

 Susan Mayer, CFSFood and Agriculture Industry Sector Lead View bio